MIPS # 487 Screening for Social Drivers of Health

 Numerator

-Number of patients 18 years and older screened for food insecurity, housing instability, transportation needs, utility difficulties, and interpersonal safety
+Number of patients 18 years and older screened once per performance period for food insecurity, housing instability, transportation needs, utility difficulties, and interpersonal safety.

 Denominator